IlexisTheMadcat/LexisPosingSystem/README.md

 Demo video: [[VRChat] Lexi's Posing System Demo (March 2025)](https://youtu.be/avXMTtn-ZQQ)

 Community Server: https://discord.gg/ilexissloft \
 Please stop by if you have any questions about setup or want to suggest something.
-Select Lexi's Assets in onboarding and scroll down the channels for #💬lexis-posing-system!
+Select Lexi's Assets in onboarding and scroll down the channels for #storefront!

 LPS version updates are announced on [Twitter/X](https://x.com/IlexisTheMadcat) and [BlueSky](https://bsky.app/profile/ilexisthemadcat.bsky.social). \
 See [Statistics](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#statistics) at the bottom of this page for performance drop notices.